henrydaum/poker-monster/README.md

 ---

-Although poker.henrydaum.site once hosted a web game, it is no longer live and redirects here — I took it down mostly to save money on the hosting fees.
-I learned a ton about reinforcement learning (with PyTorch), tree search, Flask deployment, HTML web design, and game theory.
-This repository is proof of that.
-I tried many different approaches that can be traced to various versions.
-On this repository, you can learn about:
+Although poker.henrydaum.site once hosted a web game, it is no longer live and redirects here — I took it down to save money on the hosting fees.
+This repository contains the code for a fully functional web game with an AI opponent (screenshots below).
+The AI opponent is good enough to beat me at my own game, although it still has room for improvement.
+It is a reinforcement learning model made with PyTorch code.
+The website design was done in HTML/CSS, and the backend code was ported using Flask.
+I hosted the game using Render.

+On this repository and its version history, you can find code about:
 - minimax
 - Monte-Carlo tree search (MCTS)
 - alpha/beta pruning